- Who We Are

 State: South Carolina | Status: Ongoing

-- More than 1.2 million square feet of new bridge deck, 117 drilled shafts, and 90,000 LF of pipe pile
+- more than 1.2 million square feet of new bridge deck, 117 drilled shafts, and 90,000 LF of pipe pile

-- A new fully directional interchange on I-26 to serve both commercial and local traffic
+- new fully directional interchange on I-26 to serve both commercial and local traffic

-- A new connector road and extension of Stromboli Avenue
+- new connector road and extension of Stromboli Avenue

-The design-build scope of work includes roadway, bridge, local road relocation and paving, drainage, existing utility relocations, erosion control, MSE and retaining walls, demolition, and noise barriers.
+- other roadway, bridge, local road relocation and paving, drainage, existing utility relocations, erosion control, MSE and retaining walls, demolition, and noise barriers

 Benefits/Positive Impact to Community: